August 17, 2022

-Globally, traffic crashes cause 1.3 million deaths each year, and fatal and non-fatal crashes are estimated to cost economies approximately $1.8 trillion USD between 2015 and 2030.
-More than half of the fatalities caused by traffic crashes are people outside of vehicles: pedestrians, cyclists, and motorcyclists.
-What’s more, low and middle income countries make up 93% of global traffic related fatalities, despite these countries owning only 60% of vehicles globally.
+Globally, traffic crashes cause 1.3 million deaths yearly, and fatal and non-fatal crashes are estimated to cost economies approximately USD 1.8 trillion between 2015 and 2030.
+More than half of the fatalities caused by traffic crashes are people outside vehicles: pedestrians, cyclists, and motorcyclists.
+What’s more, low and middle-income countries make up 93% of global traffic-related fatalities, despite these countries owning only 60% of vehicles globally.

 Safe intersection design is necessary to reduce traffic crashes, improve safety for all road users, and encourage more people to choose walking and cycling.

 Intersections and Road Safety

 There are several ways cities can make their streets safer for all road users: reducing injuries and fatalities by physically separating cars from pedestrians and cyclists; reducing vehicle speeds; timing traffic light signals; self-enforcing speed through design features; and many other approaches.
 Intersections are critical places for urban planners to consider, given that road users are typically forced to interact even when cycle lanes or sidewalks are available.
 In the U.S. in 2020, 15% of pedestrian and 26% of cyclist fatalities — and 41% of pedestrian and 55% of cyclist injuries — occurred at intersections.